EladioAMendez/visions_align/research/brand.md

 **How VisionsAlign.com Serves as the “Antidote”:**

-*   **The "AI Brain Trust" as the Ultimate Solution:** Maya's core struggle is decoding the "black box" of executive personalities.
-Our AI Brain Trust is the definitive answer.
+*   **The Insight Panel as the Ultimate Solution:** Maya's core struggle is decoding the "black box" of executive personalities.
+Our Insight Panel is the definitive answer.
 It replaces her exhausting, manual second-guessing with a systematic, multi-faceted analysis.
 The ability to then *lead* this team via the "Lead Lens" in the Director tier directly maps to her desire for control, mastery, and the strategic thinking expected of a director.

 *   **Justifying the Tiered Model:** The journey from Starter to Pro to Director mirrors her career aspirations.
     *   **Starter:** Solves her immediate, acute pain of "that one scary meeting."